Settlement Agreement Calculator

 How the calculator works

-The calculator breaks your potential settlement into three components, which is how most settlement agreements are structured in practice.
+The calculator breaks your potential settlement into four parts, which is how most settlement agreements are structured in practice.

-This is the pay you're entitled to for your contractual notice period.
-If your contract says 3 months' notice, that's 3 months' salary.
-Some agreements require you to work your notice; others pay it in lieu.
-Either way, it's part of the total package.
+This is the pay you are entitled to for your contractual notice period.
+If your contract says 3 months notice, that is 3 months salary.
+Some agreements require you to work your notice; others pay it in lieu (PILON).
+Either way it forms part of the total package, and under post-employment notice pay (PENP) rules it is taxable as earnings.

-This is calculated using the government formula based on your age, length of service, and weekly pay (capped).
-You get 0.5 weeks per year of service under age 22, 1 week per year aged 22-40, and 1.5 weeks per year aged 41+.
+This is calculated using the government formula based on your age, length of service and weekly pay, with weekly pay capped at £751 (2026/27, SI 2026/310).
+You get 0.5 weeks per year of service under age 22, 1 week per year aged 22 to 40 and 1.5 weeks per year aged 41 and over.
 Maximum 20 years count.
-This is the floor — the minimum you should expect in most situations.
+This is the floor: the minimum you should expect in most situations.

 This is the negotiable element.
 It depends on your circumstances: the strength of any potential claims, whether your employer followed proper procedures, how urgently they want the matter resolved, and how good the negotiation is.
-We suggest a range of 1-6 months depending on your situation, but every case is different.
+I suggest a range of 1 to 6 months depending on your situation, but every case is different.

 What affects the actual figure?